 JobKeeper from the 28th of September

-From the 28th of September 2020 the JobKeeper payment scheme will change for business across the country.
-While the scheme will be extended to 28 March 2021, eligibility will depend on actual turnover in the relevant periods, and payments will change to a two tier system.
-This will happen across two periods, 28 September 2020 - 3 January 2021 (the first period) and 4 January 2021 – 28 March 2021 (the second period).
+From the 28th of September 2020 the JobKeeper payment scheme will changed for businesses across the country.
+While the scheme has been extended to 28 March 2021, eligibility will depend on actual turnover in the relevant periods, and payment amounts have been reduced.

-In addition to current JobKeeper requirements, businesses will now need to meet a further decline in turnover test for the two periods of the extension.
+In addition to current JobKeeper requirements, businesses will now need to meet a further decline in turnover test.

 Businesses will need to show that their actual GST turnover has fallen over the September and December 2020 quarters relative to a comparable period (generally the corresponding 2019 period) using the following guide: